2013 State of the University Address Text

 These are all points of pride in the terminology of our board.

-Be proud of who we are.
-Build on our successes.
+Be proud of who we are and build on our successes

 Here are my points.
 We are a good comprehensive university.
 We need to remember that.
 We need to all be proud of that.
 Talk about that.
 Tell our success stories.
 Wear our colors.
 Continue to brand our campus.
 If we aren’t all proud of where we work or attend school, why should anyone else be?